folbricht/routedns/doc/configuration.md

 - `Question` - The question string.
 - `QuestionType` - The question type, `A`, `AAAA`, `CNAME` etc.
 - `QuestionClass` - The query class, `IN`, `ANY`, etc.
+- `Blocklist` - The name of the blocklist (only present if this request was blocked).
+- `BlocklistRule` - The rule on the blocklist that matched (only present if this was blocked).

 In addition to the [built-in template functions](https://pkg.go.dev/text/template#hdr-Functions), the following functions are available.